dheerajydv19/Cybersec-Handbook/Linux/Commands.md

  - ex - $ sudo /etc/init.d/Apache2 restart (This would restart apache2 service while everything else will keep running)

 6. Top
+ - This will list all the running processes with details about the cpu and memory being consumed.
+ - Similar to task manager in windows
+ - $ sudo top
+ - $ K <PID>  (This will kill that particular process with given PID)

+ ## Basic Linux Navigation